uabrc/uabrc.github.io/docs/data_management/lts/tutorial/globus_cli.md

 ### Listing Directories in Endpoints

-For transfers and and other file operations, you should use the ID of endpoints, as names are just convenient for users to identify the intended endpoint.
+For transfers and other file operations, you should use the ID of endpoints, as names are just convenient for users to identify the intended endpoint.
 Once you have the ID, you can list the visible directories with the following command:

 ![list globus endpoint directories using the globus endpoint ID](../images/list-globus-endpoint-by-id.png)